Libya’s neighbors, global envoys seek solutions to conflict

 World powers are pushing both sides to respect a tentative truce.

-Algeria’s government said the meeting was aimed at “conslidating coordination between countries neighboring Libya and international players to accompany Libyans in reviving the political settlement process” and to help Libya build solid institutions and restore stability.
+Algeria said countries attending the meeting agreed to respect Libya’s sovereignty and integrity, want the African Union to be involved in resolving the conflict, and back efforts to stop weapons from flowing to warring parties.

+Hifter’s forces, which control the east and much of southern Libya, receive support from the United Arab Emirates and Egypt, as well as France and Russia.
+The Tripoli-based government is backed by Turkey and to a lesser degree, Qatar and Italy.

-Germany’s top diplomat was also taking part in the meeting in Algeria after his country hosted a Libya peace summit on Sunday.
-Heiko Maas said international actors must maintain “persistent pressure” on the warring parties in Libya to ensure the temporary truce can become a stable cease-fire.
+Germany’s Maas said international actors must maintain “persistent pressure” on the warring parties to turn the temporary truce into a stable cease-fire.

-Maas said Sunday’s summit managed to win support from “key actors” for efforts to end the proxy conflict, nine years after long-term Libyan leader Moammar Gadhafi was deposed.
+Maas said the Berlin summit managed to win support from “key actors” for efforts to end the proxy conflict, nine years after long-term Libyan leader Moammar Gadhafi was deposed.

-Germany’s top diplomat said his country would support efforts by the United Nations to harden a tentative truce through a meeting between representatives of Libyan Prime Minister Fayez Sarraj, the head of the Tripoli government, and Hifter, whose forces control much of the rest of the country.
+He said Germany would support efforts by the United Nations to shore up the tentative truce through a meeting between representatives of Libyan Prime Minister Fayez Sarraj, the head of the Tripoli government, and Hifter.

 “For this the persistent pressure of all international partners on the conflict parties is required,” Maas said.